cmu-phil/py-tetrad/README.md

 * Updated jar to Tetrad version https://s01.oss.sonatype.org/content/repositories/snapshots/io/github/cmu-phil/tetrad-gui/7.6.5-SNAPSHOT/
 * Here are the release notes for 7.6.5: https://github.com/cmu-phil/tetrad/releases/tag/v7.6.5.
 * We have started a new project, [r-tetrad](https://github.com/cmu-phil/r-tetrad), for R users who wish to access Tetrad without installing Python.
 The r-tetrad project requires only the installation of R; access to Java is handled internally.
+We take advantage of the fact that in R, arbitrary access to the Tetrad jar can be achieved using rJava.

 # Install